 Previous GeneCards Identifiers for INS Gene

+This gene encodes insulin, a peptide hormone that plays a vital role in the regulation of carbohydrate and lipid metabolism.
 After removal of the precursor signal peptide, proinsulin is post-translationally cleaved into three peptides: the B chain and A chain peptides, which are covalently linked via two disulfide bonds to form insulin, and C-peptide.
 Binding of insulin to the insulin receptor (INSR) stimulates glucose uptake.
-A multitude of mutant alleles with phenotypic effects have been identified.
-There is a read-through gene, INS-IGF2, which overlaps with this gene at the 5' region and with the IGF2 gene at the 3' region.
-Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jun 2010]
+A multitude of mutant alleles with phenotypic effects have been identified, including insulin-dependent diabetes mellitus, permanent neonatal diabetes diabetes mellitus, maturity-onset diabetes of the young type 10 and hyperproinsulinemia.
+There is a read-through gene, INS-IGF2, which overlaps with this gene at the 5' region and with the IGF2 gene at the 3' region. [provided by RefSeq, May 2020]

 GeneCards Summary for INS Gene

 INS (Insulin) is a Protein Coding gene.
-Diseases associated with INS include diabetes mellitus, insulin-dependent, 2 and diabetes mellitus, permanent neonatal.
-Among its related pathways are Signaling by GPCR and Metabolism.
-GO annotations related to this gene include identical protein binding and protease binding.
+Diseases associated with INS include Maturity-Onset Diabetes Of The Young, Type 10 and Hyperproinsulinemia.
+Among its related pathways are RET signaling and Beta-Adrenergic Signaling.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and protease binding.
 An important paralog of this gene is INS-IGF2.

 Insulin decreases blood glucose concentration.
 It increases cell permeability to monosaccharides, amino acids and fatty acids.
 It accelerates glycolysis, the pentose phosphate cycle, and glycogen synthesis in liver.